 - 1. The official schedule is the bracket board posted at tournament headquarters.
 It is the team's responsibility to be aware of any changes and to be in the right place at the right time. - 2.
-Responsible adults must supervise teams at all times, on and off the field. - 3.
-Home team shall be determined by a coin toss before every game. - 4.
+Home team shall be determined by a coin toss before every game. - 3.
 A 10-minute grace period will be allowed for a team's first game before a forfeit is declared.
 Game time is forfeit time for all remaining games.
 A team that is a NO SHOW for their first game has one hour to contact the tournament director regarding the status of their remaining pool play games.
-If no contact is made within one hour, that team's games will be declared forfeits. - 5.
-Forfeits: Tournament officials will administer the rule so that any team that intentionally causes a forfeit will NOT benefit and will NOT advance to the championship round unless the Tournament Committee determines there were extenuating circumstances causing the forfeit. - 6.
-If a team is disqualified from the tournament, it only affects the results of their last game. - 7.
+If no contact is made within one hour, that team's games will be declared forfeits. - 4.
+Forfeits: Tournament officials will administer the rule so that any team that intentionally causes a forfeit will NOT benefit and will NOT advance to the championship round unless the Tournament Committee determines there were extenuating circumstances causing the forfeit. - 5.
+If a team is disqualified from the tournament, it only affects the results of their last game. - 6.
 A 10 run rule is in effect throughout the entire tournament.
 For 9U, 10U, 11U & 12U, games will end at the conclusion of 3 1⁄2 innings (home team) or 4 innings (visiting team) if the score differential is 10 runs or greater.
 For 13U, 14U & 15U, games will end at the conclusion of 4 1⁄2 innings (home team) or 5 innings (visiting team) if the score differential is 10 runs or greater.